interrogator/jason-lee-iran/README.md

 ![55.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i55.jpg)

 I met Daniel for the first time briefly in Morocco.
 Six months later after some coordinating we met in Bulgaria where we backpacked together through the Balkans.
-Now almost a year after, I've left Iran, and am now crashing his couch in Berlin.
+Now almost a year after, I've left Iran, and am crashing on his couch in Berlin.

 Small world.